vishalsingha/Microsoft-Maleware-Classification/README.md

 * Handiling such a large amount of compressed data (500 GB nearly) with the limited resources for processing.
 * Using custom implementation when the data don't fit into ram.
 * Using parallel programming to inhance the speed for feature extraction.

+## What's more to do??
+* Using bigram feature extractor for .bytes files.
+* Improving feature extraction for .asm files by using domain knowledge.